McKynlee/prime-pw-week-3-assignment/README.md

 ## Assignment Submission
 Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!

+This week has 3 assignments in the Portal for this repo.
+Turn in this one repo for each of the assignments.
+(Yes, same repo link to all 3).
+This is so you can receive separate feedback for each section.

 **Make sure that you answer this week's discussion question in Slack!**